BizShuk/NoteForTech/Leadership/Scrum/PI.md

 Attendee: Team Leaders, Product Manager, Product Owner, Scrum Master, Program Manager

 Puting break-down stories into 4 sprints in next PI and filling PI spreadsheet

+## Issue

+When PI planning is hosted and PM is showing epics around, no one have ideas about who goona get certain epic.
+Specially for offshore team, it's quite hard to identify what they want whether it overlap with other onshore team. evne with priority on those epics.